r-narayanan4/DevOps-recap-interview-qa/DevOps-recap-qa.md

 **Experience/Education:**

 In 2021, I earned my degree in Electronic and Communication Engineering.
 After that, I worked for Buildbot Technologies for more than a year as a DevOps engineer.
-Throughout my employment, I specialized in automating and optimizing development workflows, particularly through scalable CI/CD pipelines and configuration management.

 **Type of Person:**